tristanwietsma/tabler/README.md

 //go:generate tabler $GOFILE
 ```

 Add the `@table` decorator to the comment block for all target structs.
-Tag each field with the data type and label the primary keys.
+Tag each field with the data type (`columnType`) and label the primary keys.

 ```go
 // @table